fcorbelli/zpaqfranz/README.md

+This is zpaqfranz
+=
-This is zpaqfranz, a patched  but (maybe) compatible fork of Matt Mahoney's ZPAQ version 7.15 (http://mattmahoney.net/dc/zpaq.html)
+a patched  but (maybe) compatible fork of
+Matt Mahoney's ZPAQ version 7.15 (http://mattmahoney.net/dc/zpaq.html)